General Terms and Conditions

 The removal of waste other than out of the implementation of this contract will be deemed to be additional works and an additional charge will be incurred for its removal.

 13. Gritting of Car Park, Hard-Standing and External Pathways

 In addition to this contract we will, if required, supply and spread grit to these areas in accordance with the Health and Safety Regulations.

 Provided that we are informed of this requirement prior to winter weather this will incur a standby charge plus a charge each time gritting operations are carried out.
 If however we are not informed of this requirement, this will incur an emergency charge, plus a charge each time gritting operations are carried out.
 This is heftier than that of the standby charge.
 This takes into account the fact that we may need to “get the grit”, since otherwise we may not have enough to cover the said areas.

 14. Landscape Works

-Please see Landscape Works frequency document (if applicable) for
+Please see Landscape Works frequency document (if applicable) for additional details.

 15. Site Visits